EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/6-JourneyToMelfia_II.md

 The Inner City, located on a island on the crossing between the two rivers, is a walled section of the city mostly inhabited by the cities nobles and wealthier merchants, as a result the Inner City is unaccessible to the majority of the population.

 #### Stirling Keep
-At the center of the island resides the Stirling keep, DESCRIPTION.
+At the center of the island resides the Stirling keep, a stone brick castle with seven towers.

 \page